vinzenzzinecker98/Doc_Authenticator_Dapp/README.md

 (develop)$ migrate
 ```

-alternatively, use ganache for the blockchain and only run `truffle migrate` in the main directory
+alternatively, use ganache for the blockchain.

+Then run `truffle migrate` in the main directory

 then, run
     `$npm start `
-while in the client directory, which starts the local server
+while in the client directory, which starts the local server.

+You also need to add the MetaMask plugin to your Browser (Chrome or Firefox).
+Then login to Metamask using a private key from the ganache Framework, to ensure you have enough Ether to send transactions.